 In Year 1 students complete the general first year program including the first year prerequisites for admission to PPE-E. In Year 2 they register in the normal curriculum for the PPE-E module.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program in Years 4 and 5.
 Admission requirements for the combined program are outlined below.

 To be eligible for consideration for admission to the combined program, in the first two years students must complete a minimum of 10.0 courses including Business Administration 2257.
-In Year 1 they must complete the admission requirements as specified in the current Academic Calendar for entry into the Honors Specialization in Politics, Philosophy, and Economics - Economics Concentration (PPE-E) offered by the Department of Economics.
+In Year 1 they must complete the admission requirements as specified in the current Academic Calendar for entry into the Honours Specialization in Politics, Philosophy, and Economics - Economics Concentration (PPE-E) offered by the Department of Economics.

-Admission to the PPE-E Honors Specialization module occurs at the end of Year 1.
+Admission to the PPE-E Honours Specialization module occurs at the end of Year 1.
 The requirements are: Completion of first-year requirements with no failures.
 Students must complete 3.0 principal courses, including Economics 1021A/B and Economics 1022A/B, Political Science 1020E, and 1.0 Philosophy course(s) at the 1000 level, with an average of at least 75% and no mark less than 70%, plus 2.0 additional courses at the 1000 level.
 Students must also have successfully completed one of: Calculus 1000A/B, or Calculus 1500A/B with a mark of at least 60%.

 Students may be admitted to the module if they have completed the calculus requirement and at least 2.0 of the required 3.0 principal courses.
 Students must complete the remaining 1.0 principal course within 12 months after entering the module.